HAVE A GO AT OLYMPIC SPORTS

-In 2000, Jason would go on to his first big win at the Australian Masters junior event hosted on the Gold Coast.
+In 2000, Jason had his first big win at the Australian Masters junior event hosted on the Gold Coast.

-Jason turned pro in 2006 at the age of 19 after winning The Australian Masters of the Amateurs event hosted at the Yarra Yarra Golf Club.
+Jason turned pro in 2006 at the age of 19 after winning The Australian Masters of the Amateurs, hosted at the Yarra Yarra Golf Club.
 His win at the Melbourne venue closed the chapter on his successful junior and amateur golfing career which included:

 2 x Australian Junior Order of Merit Awards